LinusWeigand/Bachelor/ec2/README.md

-# Steps required to execute this
+# Steps required to execute this program

 ## 1. Aws sdk needs access to your account:
 - Create user in the aws console